-From 6 April 2028, landlords and self-employed taxpayers with qualifying income above £20,000 will be mandated into Making Tax Digital for Income Tax (MTD ITSA) under the phase 3 threshold confirmed at Spring Statement 2025 and Autumn Statement 2025.
-Phase 3 is the largest of the three phases by population.
-HMRC's published impact assessment estimates roughly 700,000 to 800,000 newly-mandated taxpayers at the £20,000 level, dwarfing the phase 1 (£50,000 from 6 April 2026) and phase 2 (£30,000 from 6 April 2027) cohorts combined.
+If your gross rents top £20,000, you are heading into Making Tax Digital for Income Tax (MTD ITSA), and the trap most people miss is that the test is on gross income, not the profit you actually pay tax on.
+From 6 April 2028, landlords and self-employed taxpayers with qualifying income above £20,000 are mandated into quarterly digital reporting under the phase 3 threshold, confirmed at Spring Statement 2025 and Autumn Statement 2025.
+This is the biggest cohort by far: HMRC's published impact assessment estimates roughly 700,000 to 800,000 newly-mandated taxpayers at the £20,000 level, more than the phase 1 (£50,000 from 6 April 2026) and phase 2 (£30,000 from 6 April 2027) cohorts combined.

 The three-phase MTD ITSA mandate timeline